 In this section, I will be taking you through the what’s and the why’s of keyword research while the how’s will follow in the later part of the blog.
 If you are already familiar with these fundamentals (your SEO marketing experience talks!), feel free to move to how you can perform an SEO-focused keyword research for your website.

 Keyword research is integral to the SEO strategy of any website.
-Today, as we are in the last quarter of 2018, keyword research and analysis is about finding the user’s intent.
+Today, as we are in the first quarter of 2020, keyword research and analysis is about finding the user’s intent.

 In simple terms, keyword research is about finding words or phrases that have high value and low competition when it comes to acquiring a higher rank in the SERPs.